Task-Specific Normalization for Continual Learning of Blind Image Quality Models: Related Work

 \section{Related Work}

-In this section, we give an overview of recent progress in BIQA, especially on handling subpopulation shift.
+In this section, we give an overview of recent progress in BIQA.
 We then review representative continual learning methods for classification, and discuss normalization techniques in the broader context of deep learning.